In my little corner of the world, winter is here… and with winter comes the rain and cold.

 If you’re more concerned about your own safety—walking around on wet, icy, or snowy ground with leather soles is not very fun or sexy—then you have some alternatives.

 One would be to take your leather-soled shoes to a cobbler and have a thin rubber layer added.
 Many places do this and it shouldn’t be tough to find a cobbler who knows what you’re asking for.
-Here’s an example of what this rubber layer looks like.

 I’ve heard arguments for and against this method.
 Some say it’s perfectly fine and they haven’t experienced any problems.
 Others have said adding a rubber layer decreases the breathability of the leather and can trap in moisture which leads to rotting, curling of the rubber, and in general, ruins your shoes long term.